 guidelines our offices will be open on a limited basis.
 To protect our

 Counsellors, Clients and their families we will be offering online services,

-including video conferencing via Skype and also Counselling via telephone
+including Counselling via telephone and video conferencing via Zoom, WhatsApp and Vsee and also

 depending on the requirements of our clients.

 Please contact us on 061-639171 to discuss these